 Music teaching aims to increase children's confidence in their musical ability with opportunities to play and perform; improvise and compose; use musical notation and listen to and appreciate a variety of musical genres, leading to an understanding of the history of music.
 It offers an integrated, practical, exploratory and child-led approach to musical learning, which extends beyond the classroom.
-Children can become a member of our keyboard clubs.
-A school choir club is also offered within the year: we have a history of choral performance.
+Children can become members of our keyboard or recorder clubs, or our school choir: we have a history of choral performance.

 Music contributes greatly to the general ethos of Uplands and is an integral part of the school day.
 From assemblies to mindfulness; hymn practice to cross-curricular links - as a school community, music unites both staff and children.
 It provides opportunities to promote the children's spiritual, moral, social and cultural development, as well as our respect for all ethos.

-Years 3, 5 and 6 use Kapow Primary to teach the knowledge, skills and understanding of Music as outlined in the programmes of study in the National Curriculum.
+Years 3, 5 and 6 use Charanga Musical School to teach the knowledge, skills and understanding of Music as outlined in the programmes of study in the National Curriculum.
 A Whole Class Instrumental Teaching (WCIT) approach has been adopted for the Year 4 children, which enhances musical learning through the study of two instruments from the same instrumental family.

-Every opportunity is taken to provide a wide variety of musical experiences: visiting musicians and artists; live music; music workshops and participation in international events.
-These foster our core values, reinforce our Art of Brilliance principles - resilience, kindness and personal responsibility, and help the children to understand their place in the world as global citizens.
+Every opportunity is taken to provide a wide variety of musical experiences: visiting musicians and artists; live music; music workshops and participation in international events (Peace Day; Sing Up Day).
+These foster our core values, reinforce our Art of Brilliance principles - resilience, kindness and personal responsibility, and help the children to understand their place in the world as alobal citizens.
 Pupil progress is assessed using informal judgements during lessons.
-Video recordings allow for pupil self-assessment and initiate a dialogue between staff and children: future learning is then revised accordingly.
+Video recordings allow for pupil selfassessment and initiate a dialogue between staff and children: future learning is then revised accordingly.
 Pupils are assessed at the end of each term, and the end of each year against key learning objectives and skills.

-Music at Uplands What does it look like?

-We actively promote and foster a musical culture at Uplands with a curriculum that aims to stimulate, engage and inspire every child to develop a love of music, whilst increasing the confidence they have in their talents as musicians.
-It is a curriculum that is continually evolving, in order to embrace and reflect changes in musical culture.
-For this reason, the children's ideas and input are actively encouraged, in order that they are engaged in helping to create, adapt and shape a curriculum that is exciting, current and relevant to them.

-We invite children to share with their peers, the musical talents that they are developing outside the classroom, whilst also helping them to explore their goals and aspirations.
-This promotes respect and enables pupils to enjoy UNCRC Articles: article 12 (respect for the views of the child); article 23 (children with disability); article 28 (right to education) and article 29 (goals of education).

-The children have the opportunity to learn to play a musical instrument.
-Our peripatetic music staff provide small-group woodwind, brass and string instrumental tuition.
-The children work towards music accreditation and are encouraged to develop and apply their skills by becoming members of the orchestra for their instrument.
-A concert is then performed for parents and adults during the Summer term in which children showcase their musical skills